My journey will end the way it began, with a poop story.

-Depending on what was actually in the diaper would dictate my attempts at cave painting.
+The contents of the diaper would dictate my attempts at cave painting.
 I painted the walls of my bedroom.
-When outside, I’d decorate the stucco on the outside of the house.
+I decorated the stucco on the outside of the house.

-I had come to live with them in order to get my shit together.
+I had come to live with them to get my shit together.
 My mom pushed me into nursing.
 It was practical.
 I wanted to go to art school.
 Not so practical.
 My mom won.
 She always did.